Learn about our responses to Coronavirus and find the latest program guidance. www.Michigan.gov/Coronavirus >> Resources >> For Health Professionals

 Those who are eligible for both Medicare and Medicaid and qualify for MI Health Link will be given their enrollment options through a letter from Michigan ENROLLS.

-- What are the benefits of this new MI Health Link Program?
+- What are the benefits of the MI Health Link Program?

 - How do I enroll in MI Health Link?
 How do I change my plan?